-Genetic Sucrase-Isomaltase Deficiency (GSID) is a rare disorder that affects a person’s ability to digest sugars and starches due to absent or low levels of two digestive enzymes, sucrase and isomaltase.
+Congenital Sucrase-Isomaltase Deficiency (CSID) is a rare disorder that affects a person’s ability to digest sugars and starches due to absent or low levels of two digestive enzymes, sucrase and isomaltase.

-Genetic Sucrase-Isomaltase Deficiency (GSID) is more common than you think.
+Congenital Sucrase-Isomaltase Deficiency (CSID) may be more common than you think.

 WHAT IS SUCROSE INTOLERANCE?